View the Executive Summary for this brief.

 The Role of the Private Sector

-The housing industry would not function without private enterprise.
-Groups like banks fund pools of mortgages and work with homeowners to prevent foreclosures.
-Private groups invest in building new housing and improving older, more neglected housing, such as through LIHTCs, or other tax benefits like Opportunity Zones.
-Nonprofit groups such as NeighborWords America, Habitat for Humanity, and Community Development Corporations are also involved in revitalizing and building in neighborhoods through options such as Community land trusts, discussed more below.
+The housing industry functions primarily by private enterprise.
+Banks fund mortgages and work with homeowners to prevent foreclosures.
+Private groups invest in building new housing and improving older housing through LIHTCs or other tax benefits like Opportunity Zones.
+Nonprofit groups such as NeighborWorks America, Habitat for Humanity, and Community Development Corporations revitalize and build in neighborhoods through options such as Community land trusts(discussed below).

-In response to homelessness, the Continuum of Care (CoC) Program, developed in the 1990s, “created local quasi-governmental entities in metropolitan areas that can apply for HUD funding and administer local homelessness programs.”
+Developed in the 1990s in response to homelessness, the Continuum of Care (CoC) Program “created local quasi-governmental entities in metropolitan areas that can apply for HUD funding and administer local homelessness programs.”
 The program is mostly managed by state and local governments, which distribute federal funding directly to CoC organizations that administer contracts to local shelters, housing programs, and service providers.
-The program distributed $2.5 billion for 6,597 local homeless housing and service programs across the U.S. and territories in FY2020.
+The program distributed $2.65 billion for 6,597 local homeless housing and service programs across the U.S. and territories in FY2021.
 See grants for your state here.

-Affordable housing extends far beyond grant programs and vouchers to renters.
-In response to critics, HUD established a set of goals for 2018 to 2022 that focuses on leveraging private sector partnerships and encouraging more private investment in affordable housing, as supply of housing – particularly affordable starter homes – is the main driver of high prices.
-Some private nonprofit organizations are even approved by HUD to participate in certain HUD programs in public-private partnerships.
+Affordable housing extends beyond grant programs and vouchers to renters.
+In response to critics, HUD previously focused on leveraging private sector partnerships and encouraging more private investment in affordable housing.
+Some private nonprofit organizations are approved by HUD to participate in certain HUD programs in public-private partnerships.

 Challenges and Areas for Reform